Mithgol/phido/README.md

 The following configuration options are supported (in arbitrary order):

 * `ConfigGoldED` — path to the configuration file of GoldED (or [GoldED+](http://golded-plus.sf.net), or GoldED-NSF).
-This setting is not necessary, but it allows to use PhiDo alongside the popular Fidonet mail editor (GoldED) when the former uses some settings of the latter.
+This setting is not necessary, but it allows to use PhiDo alongside that popular Fidonet mail editor (GoldED) when the former uses some settings of the latter.
 The following settings (also individually mentioned below) are used:
    * `UserName`
    * `ViewKludges`
    * `StyleCodes`